corbindavenport/wikipedia-search/README.md

 __New in Wikipedia Search 9.1:__

+* Add more languages
 * Remove Awesome New Tab Page (ANTP) support, because the project is abandoned
-* Switch toolbar button to pageAction, to reduce background memory usage
+* Remove browserAction toolbar button, to reduce background memory usage
+* Remove option to disable HTTPS
 * Add Patreon donate link

 ---------------------------------------------------------